algorand/go-algorand/data/transactions/logic/README_in.md

  * Since v7, the account associated with any contract present in the `txn.ForeignApplications` field is _available_.

- * A Box is _available_ if _any_ transaction in the same group contains a box reference that denotes the box.
+ * A Box is _available_ to an Approval Program if _any_ transaction in the same group contains a box reference that denotes the box.
 The index `i` in the box reference refers to the `ith` application in the containing transaction's ForeignApplications array, with the usual convention that 0 indicates the application ID of the app called by that transaction.
+No box is ever _available_ to a ClearStateProgram.

 ## Constants